Appointments Process

 Application Form

-The Justices of the Peace Appointments Advisory Committee advertises for applications for vacant justice of the peace positions upon the request of the Attorney General.
+The Justices of the Peace Appointments Advisory Committee (JPAAC) advertises for applications for vacant justice of the peace positions upon the request of the Attorney General.

-The only updates to an application that are permitted after the closing date of an advertised vacancy are updates to personal and/or referee contact information as well as a change in answer to question #24: Personal and Other Matters of the application form.
-If an applicant desires to make a change to their personal or referee contact information, the applicant must e-mail JPAAC.Info@ontario.ca with that information, specifying the name of the applicant and the specific part of the original application that is to be amended.
+The only updates to an application that are permitted after the closing date of an advertised vacancy are updates to personal and/or referee contact information as well as a change in answer to question #7D: Personal and Other Matters of the application form.
+If an applicant wishes to make a change to their personal or referee contact information, the applicant must e-mail JPAAC.Info@ontario.ca with that information, specifying the name of the applicant and the specific part of the original application that is to be amended.

 Candidates must provide the names and contact information of four (4) referees – two (2) professional and two (2) community service work.
-No other material, including reference letters, will be considered by the Committee.
+No other material, including reference letters, will be considered by the JPAAC.

-Communication with the Committee
+Communication with the JPAAC

 Review and Interview Process